x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 - You don't have permission to send to the recipient.

-- The recipient is a group, and ou don't have permission to send to the group or one of its subgroups.
+- The recipient is a group, and you don't have permission to send to the group or one of its subgroups.

 - You don't have permission to send email through an email server that's between you and the recipient.